 Corn is an integral part of our summer eating these days.
 Given we grill pretty often during the summer, it makes a great easy side to cook at the same time and we all love it.
 Even my younger son with his almost four teeth seems to like gnawing on the leftover cobs.
 Polenta, while made from corn, tends to have a more wintery feel to me but this fresh corn polenta is definitely an exception.
 It has an element of the comfort factor of regular polenta or grits, but is packed with so much more delicious corn flavor.
-It pairs perfectly with sautéed summer vegetables for a healthy, flavorful meal, and my contribution to today’s corn-themed Sunday Supper.
+It pairs perfectly with sautéed summer vegetables for a healthy, flavorful meal.

 This fresh corn polenta might not result in any cobs with tidbits that my youngest can gnaw on, but it did give us a really tasty dish that we really enjoyed.
 It’s smooth and comforting without being in a heavy, wintery way, and is full of delicious corn flavor.
 The fresh-tasting summer vegetables, with just a touch of basil and crunch of pine nuts, are a wonderful compliment to give you a flavorful, healthy meal.

 Fresh corn polenta is creamy and so much more flavorful than it's dry counterpart. perfect with summer veg for a light summer meal.